robpacheco/skad-dotnet/README.md

 * `Common` - A .NET project for all common classes shared across services
 * `k8s` - Kubernetes YAML files
-* `postgres` - SKAD PostgreSQL Docker files and scripts
+* `postgres` - PostgreSQL Docker files and scripts
 * `VulnerabilityFeed` - The Vulnerability Feed service source and docker files
 * `VulnerabilityFeedLoader` - Utility to load CVE data into the Vulnerability Feed